The importance of child participation

 The voices of children who have a mother, father or guardian deprived of liberty

 In 2014, the General called for a Global Study on Children Deprived of Liberty, highlighting it should be developed taking into account children’s views.
-To advance work in this area and capture children’s voices and experience, in 2017 the Special Representative joined hands with the Uruguayan NGO Gurises Unidos and the Regional Platform for children with an adult deprived of liberty (NAPPES Platform).
+To advance work in this area and capture children’s voices and experience, To address the safeguard of the rights of children of incarcerated parents, from 2017 to 2019, the Special Representative collaborated with the Uruguayan NGO Gurises Unidos and the Regional Platform for children with an adult deprived of liberty (NAPPES Platform).

 Brochure English The voices of children and adolescents who have a mother, a father or a guardian deprived of liberty.
 A contribution to the Global Study on Children Deprived of Liberty